spicyjack/git-tool/README.md

 Manage multiple git repos quicker and easier than doing it by hand ;)

-If you name your Git repos with `*.git` extensions, then this tool can do different checks on that repo to see if you have files that need to be indexed/committed, or pushed to the remote.
-Can also do a "mass pull" of all of your Git repos at one time.
+If you name your Git repos with `*.git` extensions, then this tool can do different checks on those repos.
+For example, you can see if you have files that need to be indexed/committed, or repos that need to be pushed to the remote.
+Can also do a "mass pull" of all of your Git repos (as `*.git` directories) at one time.

+This tool should work with any OS that has a copy of `bash`; note that the Windows CLI version of Git does include it's own copy of `bash.exe` ;)

 Copyright (c)2013 Brian Manning <brian at xaoc dot org>